Gaurang-1402/Homey-website/README.md

 ## Homey: a platform to connect homeopaths with patients.
-Built with the MERN stack & Redux.

 ## Features